Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 | Red-Team--Web-Server-3         | Web Server | 10.0.0.7   | Linux: Ubuntu 18.04 |
 | Project-ELK--Server            | ELK Server | 10.1.0.4   | Linux: Ubuntu 18.04 |

+### Access Policies

+The machines on the internal network are not exposed to the public Internet.